 Tech staffing firms like iTech specialize in temporary on-site staffing services, which provides companies with an added advantage: you’ll get the right talent precisely when you need it, thereby allowing you to seize opportunities that you would normally pass up. iTech deals in temporary staffing solutions, so if your need is long-term, your company will get the time it needs to properly assemble a permanent team.
 The temporary team serves as an interim solution, fulfilling your needs in the short term.
 We also offer tech consulting services, so our experts can provide you with the guidance you need to improve your recruiting and hiring process for developers and other tech staff.

 iTech’s development teams are well-established groups, with members who have already learned how to reach maximum productivity as a cohesive unit.
 This means you’ll see the best results right out of the starting gate, which is good news if you’re on a tight deadline.

-iTech is based in Dallas, Texas, and while lots of our work is fairly local, we work with clients beyond DFW, Houston and Austin.
+iTech is based in Dallas, Texas and we work with clients locally and beyond DFW, Houston, and Austin.
 If you need help to hire a team of developers, contact us today